LukasReschke/OpenCloudMeshSpecification/source/index.md

 The credentials provided in the Authentication header MUST be UTF-8 encoded.
 Taking `contrasea` as example the correct encoding would be `Y29udHJhc2XDsWE=`, any other encoding such as  ISO-8859-1 (`Y29udHJhc2XxYQ==`) is considered invalid and MUST NOT be used.

 OCS compatible APIs MAY use cookies as defined in [RFC 6265](http://tools.ietf.org/html/rfc6265) to authenticate future requests as well, if after successful authentication the endpoint sends further cookies clients SHOULD resend these for future requests.
-However, any request MUST then include the Basic Authentication header as well as the provided cookies.
+However, any request MUST then include the Basic Authentication header as well as the provided cookies as the session might expire.
 When resending cookies consumers MUST add the following HTTP header to all requests: `OCS-REQUEST: true`.

 OCS endpoints MUST in all cases handle connections correctly regardless whether cookies are sent.